 Joe Miller ’59, Ph.D., has seen John Carroll University in ways most people will never see it in their lifetime.

-“He epitomizes John Carroll to me,” says Jackie Schmidt, Ph.D., communication professor and a friend of Miller for more than 40 years.
+“He epitomizes John Carroll to me,” says Jackie Schmidt, Ph.D., professor in the Tim Russert Department of Communication and Theatre Arts and a friend of Miller for more than 40 years.
 “He’s won every kind of award you can earn here.
 He’s been an administrator and teacher, and he is John Carroll… He has contributed significantly to this campus and left a legacy.”

 “That doesn’t necessarily mean bad,” he says.
 “My life has been enriched by the University.
 The communication department has adjusted to change and is characterized by adjustments and modifications as time passes.”

-Starting as only the fifth full-time member of the communication department in 1961, the area of specified study was new to the University.
-Now a 10-member department, the study of the field is changing quickly because of advanced technology and the constant adjusting to speaking environments.
+Starting as only the fifth full-time member of the communication department in 1961, the area of specialized study was new to the University.
+Now a 10-member department, the study of the field is changing quickly because of advanced technology and the constant adjustment to speaking environments.

 Miller has always been known to challenge himself to stick to the traditional roots of communication and adapt to different mediums.
 One of his colleagues for more than 20 years, Brent Brossmann, Ph.D., says that when Miller returned to teach in the department after working in administration for many years, he knew about the importance of incorporating the newest advances in technology.

 “He wasn’t particularly technologically savvy,” Brossmann says.
 “There were times when I had to help him with Microsoft Word, Excel, or the other software programs; but one of the things he did instantaneously is when he took over the position for the professional speaking class, he incorporated a high level of technology into that class, so speakers would have to give a speech through different mediums, such as Skype and Mondopad.”